 How To Get Counter Checks

 Visit your bank or credit union’s branch to request a counter check.
-Before you make a trip to the branch, call and ask if counter checks are available.
-Find out what the process is, and if you need to use any particular branch.
+Before you make a trip to the branch, call and make sure counter checks are available there.
+Find out what the process is and whether you need to use any particular branch.
 Of course, if you use an online-only bank, you can’t get counter checks because there is no branch to visit.

 Once at the branch, ask the teller or personal banker to print the checks, show your ID, and complete any other steps required by the bank.
 You should have your checks in-hand in just a few minutes.

 How To Fill Out Counter Checks

-Writing a check with a counter check is the same as using any other check (see a visual tutorial):
+Writing a check with a counter check is the same as using any other check:

 - Write the date in the upper-right corner.